VideoEngager/CordovaSampleWeb/README.md

 ### Testing

-Run android emulator from android studio AVD
+Run android emulator from android studio AVD manager to test your code in android emulator.

 `cordova run android ` will run app in android emulator

-Run iphone emulator from xcode developer tools.
+Run iPhone emulator from xcode developer tools to test your code in iPhone emulator.

 `cordova run ios` will run app in ios emulator